The bassoon: a guide to the orchestra's largest wind instrument | Classical Music

 Comprising a number of joints, the bassoon’s long, wooden, conical body can be separated into four main parts: the bell, extending upward; the bass joint, connecting the bell and the boot; the boot, at the bottom of the instrument and folding over on itself; and the wing joint which extends from boot.
 The length of an average bassoon is around 135cm, but as the tube has a folded shape, it would actually measure around 260cm if extended to full length.

-Reeds vary from player to player and are customised to best suit their respective bassoonist – beginners use pre-made reeds, but many advanced players make their own.
+Reeds vary from player to player and are customised to best suit the respective bassoonist – beginners use pre-made reeds, but many advanced players make their own.

 How is the bassoon played?